Technical Information Sheets (TIS)

 Refurbishment of components used with compressed gases for welding, cutting and related processes.
 Revision 1: 2015

-Medical gas cylinders.
-BCGA policy statement on colour coding.
-Revision 1: 2013
+Medical gases.
+BCGA policy on colour coding.
+Revision 2: 2019

-This document sets out the BCGA policy for the colours used to paint a medical gas cylinder, for both the body and the shoulder, to assist in the identification of the gas within, and discuses the conversion program in place to implement the changes required.
+This document sets out the BCGA policy for the colours used on a medical gas cylinder, for both the body and the shoulder, to differentiate medical gases from other gases and to assist in the identification of the gas within.
+It then details the conversion program to implement the changes required.

-Medical gas cylinders.
-BCGA policy statement on valve outlets.
-Revision 1: 2013
+Medical gases.
+BCGA policy on valve outlets.
+Revision 2: 2019

 This document details the BCGA policy, agreed with the MHRA, on rationalising the number of different valve outlets available for medical gases to minimise the risk of administering the wrong gas to a patient and discusses the conversion program in place to implement the changes required.